 Entrance: Ideal for a mid-winter wedding, aim to arrive at your chosen cinema for a 4pm ceremony.
 Then when you step out of your 1930s vintage Lincoln the cinema will be all lit up, adding to the glitz and glamour of the occasion.

 Inside, your friends and family listen to your prepared playlist while watching a slideshow of black and white photos of you both on the big screen.
-If you’ve got imovie you can turn your images into a mini film with title and credits and finish with a slide that swaps ‘The End’ for ‘The Beginning’ as your audience await your arrival.
+If you’ve got iMovie you can turn your images into a mini film with title and credits and finish with a slide that swaps ‘The End’ for ‘The Beginning’ as your audience await your arrival.

 Whether you chose the traditional walk down the aisle on your father’s arm or with an entire entourage Dirty Dancing style, entering the screen room from behind the curtain will be a real wow moment.
 And the cinema setup means you can play your ‘special song’ in surround-sound as you step up to meet your partner on the stage.

 Outfits: Take inspiration from Hollywood’s Golden era and choose a floor-length ivory silk dress and stunning gilded headpiece.
 Then save your budget by wearing a pair of your own shoes (that won’t be seen) and borrowing a vintage or fake fur from a friend to keep you warm and glamorous.
 This cinema wedding is the perfect opportunity for a groom to wear a classic dinner suit.
-And if you’re a same-sex couple go for double the glamour with another show stopping dress.
+And if you’re a same-sex couple you could go for double the glamour with another show stopping dress.

 Ceremony: This concept is all about drama, glamour and ritual.
-So make sure you choose a celebrant who is happy not only conduct your marriage service but play the role as Master of Ceremonies.
+So make sure you choose a celebrant who is happy not only to conduct your marriage service but play the role as Master of Ceremonies.
 Free from the time constraints of a registry office you can truly indulge when it comes to your ceremony, taking the chance to show off your personalities, tell your unique love story and involve your audience in a cinematic way.
 Maybe your celebrant can interview certain friends and share their stories of you both, you could have important people up to do readings, play film clips of family unable to make the day and even have your speeches at this point too.

 Reception: Once you’ve exchanged rings and kissed, you can enjoy a standing ovation full of whoops and cheers to celebrate your union.
 Then press play (and mute) on an old black and white movie (preferably Some Like It Hot), put an appropriately jazzy playlist on and mooch about chatting to your guests whilst drinking gin cocktails and eating popcorn.